zaka1200/JWT_project/README.md

     }
 });
 ```
-Before accessing these endpoints, the code checks the authentication of the user using the jsonwebtoken library.
+Before accessing these endpoints, we check the authentication of the user using the jsonwebtoken library.
 If a token is provided in the request header, the code verifies the token and decodes it to obtain user data.
 If the token is invalid or not provided, the code returns a 401 error.
 ```javascript
 router.use("", (req, res, next) => {
     try {